murphyqm/pytesimal/to-do.md

 Will maintain an outputs folder still for testing purposes - need to decide how that will work/what will still save there.
 Will need to think about how this will affect tests... and elsewhere where foldername is req'd...

-Also want to look into parellelising Travis.ci testing: https://docs.travis-ci.com/user/speeding-up-the-build/
+Also want to look into [parellelising Travis.ci testing](https://docs.travis-ci.com/user/speeding-up-the-build/)

 - Going for it - removing "output_runs" from file path (except testing scripts)
 - Tests are passing - seems to work well!
 Now to figure out how to load from outside the directory, so scripts don't need to be run inside "planetesimal-cooling"